Matrix displacement convexity along density flows: Introduction

 which was shown by McCann \cite{McCann1997} to be convex (i.e., $t\mapsto \Hent(t)$ is convex) when $(\prob_t)$ is the optimal transport flow.
 It was later realized that displacement convexity also holds along other density flows.
 For example, L\'eonard \cite{Leonardconvex} showed that $\Hent(t)$ is convex when $(\prob_t)$ is the entropic interpolation flow, and Gomes and Seneci \cite{gomes2018displacement} showed that $\Hent(t)$ is convex when $(\prob_t)$ is a first-order mean-field game flow.
 In a certain sense, these results generalize McCann's result (as well as the classical convexity of entropy along heat flows) as will become clear in Section \ref{subsec:examples}.

 One important application of displacement convexity is its usage in the definition of Ricci curvature for metric measure spaces as developed by Lott-Villani \cite{LottVillani2009} and Sturm \cite{Sturm2006I,Sturm2006II}.
-Roughly, a metric-measure space is defined to have a non-negative Ricci curvature if the entropy is convex along optimal transport flows over this space.
+Roughly, a metric-measure space is defined to have a nonnegative Ricci curvature if the entropy is convex along optimal transport flows over this space.
 This notion of Ricci curvature coincides with the classical notion when the space is a Riemannian manifold.

-There is a stronger curvature condition (going beyond non-negative Ricci curvature) which incorporates the effect of the dimension.
+There is a stronger curvature condition (going beyond nonnegative Ricci curvature) which incorporates the effect of the dimension.
 Restricting to the flat case, this is the $\text{CD}(0,\dd)$ curvature-dimension condition of Bakry-\'Emery \cite{BE2014}.
-Analogous to the relation between non-negative Ricci curvature and displacement convexity of the entropy, Erbar-Kuwada-Sturm \cite{EKS2015} showed that the $\text{CD}(0,\dd)$ curvature-dimension condition is equivalent (under sufficient regularity) to the concavity of the map
+Analogous to the relation between nonnegative Ricci curvature and displacement convexity of the entropy, Erbar-Kuwada-Sturm \cite{EKS2015} showed that the $\text{CD}(0,\dd)$ curvature-dimension condition is equivalent (under sufficient regularity) to the concavity of the map

 along the optimal transport flow (which implies the convexity of entropy along the flow).
 Due to the role of dimension in this notion of convexity it will be dubbed here \emph{dimensional displacement convexity}.
 The natural question of whether $e^{-\frac{\Hent(t)}{\dd}}$ is concave along the entropic interpolation flow was settled by Ripani \cite{ripani2019convexity}, which thus recovered both the result of Erbar-Kuwada-Sturm on flat space, as well as the result of Costa \cite{costa1985} who showed that $e^{-\frac{\Hent(t)}{\dd}}$ is concave along the heat flow.